Saturday, April 17, 2021

 • His the Art of the Key series, that explores map keys in depth.

-• For running the game, to focus on pacing and to enrich random encounters with context.
+• How to enrich random encounters with context.

 • For detective adventure design, the three-clue-rule: anything you want the players to discover, provide multiple ways to learn about it, or they will miss it.